IndigoUnited/js-promtie/README.md

 ### settle

 `settle(array) -> Promise`:
-Wait until all the promises present in the array settle, and then resolve a promise with all the fulfilment values or rejections.
+Wait until all the promises in the array settle, and then resolve a promise with all the fulfilment values or rejections.

 ```javascript
 import got from 'got';